kanaria69/Mainecoco/README.md

-## What do you call corn that joins the army?
-Kernel.
+## What’s the difference between an African elephant and an Indian elephant?
+About 5000 miles.